How to End a Letter (Example Closings, Sign Off's) [2020 Updated]

 Knowing how to end a business note, end a letter, or end an email is an important business skill to develop.
 It helps portray a sense of confidence, respect, and tone to your message that can help solicit a response and get you what you need.

 Picking the wrong ending to an email, business letter or letter of recommendation can weaken the message in its entirety.
+And picking a formal ending to an informal letter and informal ending to a formal letter can also be embarrassing.
 We’re going to cover what makes a great ending to a business note and how you might be able to design a personalized signature that fits your personality.

 Ready?
 Let’s get started.